 The back D-ring is for fall arrest, included on all harnesses.

-A front D-ring is the distinguishing factor of these harnesses, enabling connection to a permanent ladder system.
+A front D-ring is the distinguishing factor of these harnesses, enabling connection to a ladder climbing safety system.

-Positioning D-rings located on the hips are used with positioning lanyards, and allow workers to use both hands.
+Positioning D-rings located on the hips are used with positioning devices and allow workers to use both hands.